bryankulba/design595/Design_595-Project_2-Landing_Page.md

 - Remember: a good landing page explains *what it is, how it works and what's in it for the user*.
 Keep it simple!
 - Define and design the entire process from start to finish, including any signup, registration or purchase process (ie: User Flow).
 - Author original text content for the website.
 - Though the brand is established, you are free to push the boundaries of it to develop this website.
 It should feel distinct from the brand but not appear completely separate and disconnected.
+- You have two presentations in this project.
+Prepare and rehearse them, because in a real-project scenario, presentations are where you gain or lose the trust of the client — plus you're being marked on the presentation.

 ## Don't’s
 - The organization already has a website.
 Don't reinvent or duplicate functionality on the project you are executing.